 … and this on the inside:

 Install a GPO is necessary.
 Two points (one VT, one USB power) are required.
 If necessary, the USB power is a pass-through unit but two points are neater.
 Install in the board (DIN) or externally.
 Later, route the two cables (VT, USB) from the plugpacks to the enclosure.

 The enclosure is about 200×300 and waterproof.
 Mount next to the board.
 CT cables will pass from the board to the enclosure.

 Depending on the wall, it is possible to route the cables inside the wall.
 Otherwise, use 32mm conduit to pass the cables through.

 Clip the active (only) of each monitored circuit with a CT.
 A list is supplied of which circuits get which CTs.
 After clipping, route the lead to the IotaWatt.
 Each CT is numbered and plugs into the IotaWatt.

 Plug in the 9v transformer (the heavy one) and route the lead to the IotaWatt.
 It is labeled “9V AC REF”.

-Plug in the USB adaptor and cable, and route to the IotaWatt.
+Plug in the USB adapter and cable, and route to the IotaWatt.
 It is labelled “5V DC USB”

-Plug in the second USB cable to the adaptor, and route to the red and white microcomputer.
+Plug in the second USB cable to the adapter, and route to the red and white microcomputer.
 Plug it in to the microcomputer as shown below.

 Turn on power and everything will connect.
-Contact Brett for final checks and instructions, then you can check its working on your phone.
+Wait five minutes.
+Contact Brett for final checks and instructions.